blemoine/EitherAcc/src/main/tut/README.md

 } yield result
 ```

-The way to circumvent that is to try to have a
+The way to circumvent this is to try to have a
 `Either[Either[NumberFormatError, DivideByZero], Double]`, but to generate this is not easy a lot of _accidental complexity_: